-- Number of subjects: 1 - Select sequence type: ascending Choose if the way you prescribed and collected slices was starting from the bottom of the brain and going to the top.
-Otherwise, select descending if you prescribed and collected top-down, or user specified or interleaved if the slices were not collected sequentially in space. - Reference slice (1=bottom): Enter the middle slice (e.g., if 25 slices, enter 12).
+- Number of subjects: 1 - Select scans: uf0.img - Select sequence type: ascending Choose if the way you prescribed and collected slices was starting from the bottom of the brain and going to the top.
+Otherwise, select descending if you prescribed and collected top-down, or user specified or interleaved if the slices were not collected sequentially. - Reference slice (1=bottom): Enter the middle slice (e.g., if 25 slices, enter 12).
 All other slices will be corrected to what they would have been if they were acquired when the reference slice was acquired.
-Thus, there will be a minimum total shifting in time required, and therefore any interpolation introduced by the correction procedure would be minimized. - Interscan interval (TR) {sec}: e.g., 2 - Acquisition time (TA) {sec}: e.g., 1.92 TA = (TR/#slices)(#slices 1); It is the time between beginning of acquisition of the first slice and the beginning of acquisition of the last slice of one scan. - Output: arf.img (or af.img if realignment did not involve reslicing); arf.mat or af.mat files - NOTE FOR PLS USERS: If you plan to use these data in later PLS analyses, burn all files (arf.img, arf.mat, realign_paramam.txt) to CD or copy to another directory as the next preprocessing steps differ for PLS.
+Thus, there will be a minimum total shifting in time required, and therefore any interpolation introduced by the correction procedure would be minimized. - Interscan interval (TR) {sec}: e.g., 2 - Acquisition time (TA) {sec}: e.g., 1.92 $TA = (TR/\#slices)^(\#slices - 1)$; It is the time between beginning of acquisition of the first slice and the beginning of acquisition of the last slice of one scan or TR. - Output: auf.img and auf.mat files - NOTE FOR PLS USERS: If you plan to use these data in later PLS analyses, burn all files (auf.img, auf.mat) to CD or copy to another directory as the next preprocessing steps differ for PLS.